Liquid Mutual Funds

 Liquid funds have been judged to be the least risky of all the debt funds available in the market.
-The maturity of the underlying assets in these schemes mature within a time-frame of 60-91 days and due to this, the net NAV of these funds doesn’t fluctuate that frequently.
+The maturity of the underlying assets in these schemes has a time-frame of 60-91 days and due to this, the net NAV of these funds doesn’t fluctuate that frequently.
 Somehow, this means that the underlying asset price fluctuations do not impact the fund NAV too much.
-There is, however, a chance of a drop in the NAV if the credit rating of the fund sees a sudden downgrade in the credit rating of the security.
+There is, however, a chance of a drop in the NAV if the credit rating of the fund sees a sudden downgrade.
 This essentially means that the liquid funds are not a risk-free investing instrument.

 Funds Expected Returns

-Generally, liquid funds have a return between 7-9%.
-The returns are significantly higher in comparison to a savings bank account which will only offer a meagre 4% of returns.
-Liquid Fund Returns are not guaranteed, but the most general cases of investments in these liquid funds have yielded positive returns when redeemed.
+Generally, liquid funds provide returns between 7-9%.
+The returns are significantly higher in comparison to a savings bank account which will only offer a meager 4% of returns.
+Liquid Fund Returns are not guaranteed, but in the most general cases of investments, these funds have yielded positive returns when redeemed.

 You should consider the funds which have a constant good showing in the market.
 These funds should have a good showing in the market over the past few years say 3-5 years.
 The fund you select for investment should essentially have a better performance in comparison to its peer funds and should also have outperformed the benchmark indices.

 In order to manage your investment, the mutual funds charge a nominal fee known as the expense ratio.
 For liquid mutual funds, SEBI has given an upper limit of 2.25%.
-The liquid funds’ fund manager deploys a strategy of hold till mature strategy in order to manage the fund and in consideration of that, liquid funds have a relatively lower expense ratio in order to provide higher returns over a short time-frame.
+The liquid fund’s manager deploys a strategy of holding till the maturity period in order to manage the fund and in consideration of that, liquid funds have a relatively lower expense ratio in order to provide higher returns over a short time-frame.

-In most cases, investment in the liquid funds is done in order to contribute surplus cash over a small time-frame say for eg. 3 months.
+In most cases, investment in the liquid funds is done in order to contribute surplus cash over a small time-frame say for example – 3 months.
 In such a short Investment horizon, the full potential of the underlying securities is realized.
-In case you plan to invest for a longer time period ranging closer to 12 months or more than a year, you can consider an investment in ultra-short term funds which might yield significantly better returns.
+In case you plan to invest for a longer time period ranging closer to 12 months or more than a year, you can consider an investment in ultra-short-term funds which might yield significantly better returns.

-The financial goals/ objectives with you’re investing also play a pivotal role in the selection, as well as, investment in a liquid mutual fund.
+The financial goals/ objectives with which you’re investing play a pivotal role in the selection of a liquid mutual fund.
 Your goals and the fund’s objectives should match up for the most part in order for you to invest in that fund.
 One of the goals that the liquid funds might help you with is the setting up of an emergency fund.
-Since these funds can be withdrawn within a time period of 1-2 days these can help in times financial strain and help provide monetary relief.
+Since these funds can be withdrawn within a time period of 1-2 days these can help in times of financial strain and help provide monetary relief.

 The history of the concerned fund house is also an important criterion to factor in when you’re investing in a particular fund house.
-Fund houses with a strong history and consistent performance and investors trust during market slumps is a big factor to take in while investing your hard-earned money towards an investment instrument.
-In an ideal scenario, you should go for a fund house which has shown consistently excellent fund performance over the past 5-10 years.
+Fund houses that have a “good financial history, consistent performance, and strong investors’ trust” are very lucrative to investors.
+In an ideal scenario, you should go for a fund house that has shown consistently excellent fund performance over the past 5-10 years.